fal-works/hlc-compiler/development.md

 Run the following in the terminal:

 1. `lix PrepareTest` to generate a HL/C code sample (which is a simple Hello World).
+This only needs to be done once.
-2. `lix Test` to test compiling the HL/C code generated above.
+2. `lix Test` to test compiling the HL/C code generated above, using the current source code of `hlc-compiler`.

 ## Submission to [Haxelib](https://lib.haxe.org/)